 This course introduces the basic concepts of data integration, data warehousing, and provenance.
-We will learn how to resolve structural heterogeneity through schema mapping. matching and The course introduces techniques for querying several heterogeneous data sources at once (data integration) and translating data between databases with different data representations (data exchange).
-Furthermore, we will cover the data-warehouse paradigm including the Extract-Transform-Load (ETL) process, the cube model and its relational representations (such as snowflake and star schema), and efficient processing of analytical queries.
+We will learn how to resolve structural heterogeneity through schema matching and mapping.
+The course introduces techniques for querying several heterogeneous data sources at once (data integration) and translating data between databases with different data representations (data exchange).
+Furthermore, we will cover the data-warehouse paradigm including the Extract-Transform-Load (ETL) process, the data cube model and its relational representations (such as snowflake and star and efficient processing schema), of analytical queries.